 On 26 November 2008, two terrorists entered the passenger hall of CST.
 They opened fire and threw grenades at people.
 The attackers tragically killed 58 persons and injured 104 others,

-The tour lasts for about 60 minutes and is led by a knowledgeable guide It begins at the Heritage Gallery on ground floor.
+The tour lasts for about 60 minutes.
+A knowledgeable guide accompanies visitors.
+The tour begins at the Heritage Gallery on ground floor.
 The route is as shown above.
 Photography and the use of flash are permitted.
 CST is the second most photographed monument in India, next only to Taj Mahal.

 I found this replica of a steam locomotive on the corridor outside the museum.
-Steam locomotives have been replaced by diesel and electric locomotives.
+Diesel and electric locomotives have replaced steam locomotives.
 The exception probably is the line between Ghum and Darjeeling stations on Darjeeling Himalayan Railway.
 I was reminded of the famous song Mere Sapnon Ki Rani Kab Ayegi Tu in the film Aradhana.
-The song was extensively picturised on the heritage train.
+The song revolves around the heritage train.

 Glimpses of the history of Indian Railways can be seen in the museum.
 A model of the locomotive which was used in 1853 to haul India’s first train from Bori Bunder to Thane is exhibited here.

 Among the exhibits is an advertisement by GIP Railway announcing the inauguration of Deccan Queen.
-The deluxe train was flagged off on 1 June, 1930.
+Flag-off of the deluxe train was fon 1 June, 1930.
 She was the first long distance electric-hauled passenger train in India.
 The Deccan Queen was the first to have a Ladies Only coach, and among the first to feature a dining car.

 She now has eleven second class coaches, five AC chair car coaches and a dining car.
 The dining car has a restaurant-like seating arrangement.
-The travel from Mumbai CST to Pune is completed in 3 hours 15 minutes.
+The travel ftime rom Mumbai CST to Pune is 3 hours 15 minutes.

-During the British Raj, the rail lines were owned by individual firms.
-In 1951, all the units were nationalised, leading to the formation of Indian Railways.
+During the British Raj, individual firms owned the railway lines.
+In 1951, Indian Government nationalised all the units, leading to the formation of Indian Railways.

 The railway lines had to pass through tough terrains.
-The first railway bridge in India over Thane creek was commissioned in 1854.
-Parsik Tunnel was completed in 1916.
+The first railway bridge in India over Thane creek, 1854.
+Parsik Tunnel came later, in 1916.
 The tunnel is between Thane and Mumbra.

 A cash box used in GIP Railway can be seen here.
 It is a wooden box with metal reinforcements.
 The box is in good condition even after the passage of many years.

 A grandfather clock, made by John Walker & Company of London, is on display.
-This is a pendulum clock which had to be manually wound every week.
-When the railway lines were being laid in India in 1853, precision timekeeping devices were specifically bought from England.
+This is a pendulum clock which needs manual rewinding every week.
+The railways installed precision timekeeping devices in India in 1853.

 The dining hall is spacious and air conditioned.
-The floor is laid with ceramic tiles.
-On one side are wooden bookcases which are filled with official-looking files and folders.
+The flooring is of ceramic tiles.
+On one side are wooden bookcases which are full of official-looking files and folders.

 The video will give you an overview of the room.
-The hall has washrooms which may be used by the visitors.
+The hall has washrooms for use of the visitors.

-You can read about the rest of my visit to CST in my next post.
+You can read more about Mumbai CST Heritage Tour in my next post.
 You will find the link below.